Causes of cuts

 - Blunt objects that tear or crush the skin (lacerations).
 These cuts are more common over bony areas, such as a finger, hand, knee, or foot, but they can occur anywhere on the body.
 Blunt object injuries usually cause more swelling and tissue damage and leave jagged edges, so problems with healing may occur.

 - Sharp-edged pointed objects pressing into and slicing the skin tissue (incised wounds).
 Sharp object injuries are more likely to cut deeper and damage underlying tissue.

 - Sharp-edged objects piercing the skin tissue (stab or puncture wounds).

-- A combination of blunt and sharp forces from objects that tear, crush, and slice the skin tissue.
+- A combination of blunt and sharp objects that tear, crush, and slice the skin tissue.

 Some types of cuts are more serious and need medical evaluation and treatment.
 These more serious cuts include:

 - Cuts that open with movement of the body area, such as a cut over a joint.
 A cut over a joint may take a long time to heal because of the movement of the wound edges.

 - Cuts that may scar and affect the appearance or function of a body area.
 A cut on an eyelid or lip which doesn't heal well may interfere with function or leave a noticeable scar.

 - Cuts that remove all of the layers of the skin (avulsion injuries), such as slicing off the tip of a finger.
 An avulsion injury may take a long time to heal.

 - Cuts from an animal or human bite.
 Infection is more likely with a bite injury.